-Students will have the opportunity to earn dual credit through Ivy Tech Community College as long as they meet the Ivy Tech requirements.
+\\Students will have the opportunity to earn dual credit through Ivy Tech Community College as long as they meet the Ivy Tech requirements.

-In Digital Applications and Responsibility 2-students learn advanced Microsoft Office 2016 (Word, Excel, PowerPoint and Access) skills to strengthen their computer and problemsolving skills.
+In Digital Applications and Responsibility 2 students learn advanced Microsoft Office 2019 (Word, Excel, PowerPoint and Access) skills to strengthen their computer and problemsolving skills.

 This course, along with the successful completion of DAR 1, will allow qualified students to apply for three (3) Ivy Tech credits.

-Students will be given the opportunity to seek an industry-recognized digital literacy certification (MOS Certification) for Word 2016, Excel 2016 and , Access 2016 or and PowerPoint
+Students will be given the opportunity to seek an industry-recognized digital literacy certification (MOS Certification) for Word 2019, Excel 2019, Access 2019, and PowerPoint 2019.

-2016.
 Approximate student fee: \$57.60